lasaths/UR.RTDE/UPDATING_URRTDE.md

 1. ✅ A thin **native C ABI façade** over `ur_rtde` v1.7.0
 ```

-### 8.3 Update FEATURE_COVERAGE.md
+### 8.3 Update status summaries

-Add new features to the coverage matrix.
+Add new features to the status/coverage summary in README (and mirror key notes in AGENTS.md).

 ### 8.4 Create CHANGELOG.md Entry